Elliptic curves and Fourier coefficients of meromorphic modular forms: Poles of higher order

+Here the congruences (\ref{supersingular-example-r=1}) and (\ref{supersingular-example-r=2}) are provable by multiplying both sides by $j+4/7$ or $(j+4/7)^2$ and comparing the Fourier coefficients up to a suitable number of terms, so we in fact obtain a proof of \Cref{supersingular-prime-conjecture} in this special case. \end{example}

-We will finish this section with two comments.
-The first one is that one should be able to generalize the whole setting to elliptic curves over number fields.
-That is, one considers an elliptic curve $C$ over a number field $L$.
-In this case, one should then consider congruences modulo powers of $\fr{p}$, and the action of the Frobenius at $\fr{p}$ on the elliptic curve side should correspond to the action of $U_{\N(\fr{p})}$ on the modular form side, where $\fr{p}$ is some prime of $L$ and $\N(\fr{p})$ denotes its norm.
-The second one is that the connection between meromorphic modular forms and symmetric powers of elliptic curves should be rather motivic \footnote{This is also why we always write $\Sym^{k-2}C$ instead of $\Sym^{k-2}H^1(C)$ with some specified cohomology, since we think $\Sym^{k-2}C$ as being the motive attached to the symmetric power.}, as discussed in Brown--Fonseca \cite{brown-fonseca}.
-In particular, the congruences that we observe here should be viewed as visualizations of the motivic connection at finite places.
-While this is not necessarily clear to the author, it may be reasonable to expect visualizations at infinite places linking special values of $L$-functions of symmetric powers of elliptic curves to ``periods'' of meromorphic modular forms (see also \cite[Section~9.2]{brown-fonseca}).
+We finish this section with two comments.
+The first comment is that one should be able to generalize the whole setting to elliptic curves over number fields.
+In this case, one should then consider congruences modulo powers of some fixed prime ideal $\fr{p}$, and the action of the Frobenius at $\fr{p}$ on the elliptic curve side should correspond to the action of $U_{\N(\fr{p})}$ on the modular form side, where $\N(\fr{p})$ denotes the norm.
+The second comment is that one should expect a motivic interpretation of the connection between meromorphic modular forms and symmetric powers of elliptic curves~\footnote{This is also why we always write $\Sym^{k-2}C$ instead of $\Sym^{k-2}H^1(C)$ with some specified cohomology, since we would like to think of $\Sym^{k-2}C$ as being the motive attached to the symmetric power of the elliptic curve.}, as discussed in Brown--Fonseca \cite{brown-fonseca}.
+In particular, the congruences that we observe here should be viewed as visualizations of the motivic connection at finite places, and it may be reasonable to expect visualizations at infinite places linking special values of $L$-functions of symmetric powers of elliptic curves to ``periods'' of meromorphic modular forms.